United for Prevention

 Partners in Kenya, Malawi, Mozambique, Nigeria, Tanzania, Uganda, and Zimbabwe will focus on ongoing accountability work to ensure that the commitments outlined in the National Road Maps are effectively translated into action – thereby reducing HIV infections.

-Part of this work will involve developing national shadow reports which provide a community perspective on the HIV prevention efforts to monitor progress, identify priority milestones, and support governments in their efforts to reduce new HIV infections and meet national targets.
+Part of this work involves our HIV Prevention & Accountability reports which provide a community perspective on the HIV prevention efforts to monitor progress, identify priority milestones, and support governments in their efforts to reduce new HIV infections and meet national targets.

 The United for Prevention programme will be implemented by a consortium led by Frontline AIDS, in collaboration with the following partners: Alive Medical Services (Uganda), DARE (Tanzania), Education as a Vaccine (EVA) (Nigeria), LVCT Health (Kenya), Pakachere Institute of Health and Development Communication (Malawi), REPSSI (Mozambique), and SAfAIDS (Zimbabwe).

 The programme runs from April 2023 to September 2024.